Biden urges Congress to approve nearly $100 billion in disaster relief

 © Reuters.
 FILE PHOTO: Fire and Rescue members set up a ladder to go down on Broad River riverbank, following the passing of Hurricane Helene, in Bat Cave, North Carolina, U.S., September 30, 2024.
 REUTERS/Marco Bello/File Photo

-WASHINGTON (Reuters) - President Joe Biden's budget director called on U.S. lawmakers on Monday to quickly pass emergency disaster relief funding in the wake of damaging storms and said it would send Congress a funding package in coming days.
+WASHINGTON (Reuters) - President Joe Biden's administration called on U.S. lawmakers on Monday to quickly pass roughly $100 billion in emergency disaster relief funding in the wake of damaging storms that have depleted the coffers of several recovery assistance programs.

 Biden's administration has made multiple requests for more disaster aid since Congress last passed supplemental funding in December 2022, but lawmakers have not acted despite multiple storms including Hurricanes Helene and Milton, White House Office of Management and Budget Director Shalanda Young said.

-"The Biden-Harris Administration stands ready to work with lawmakers to deliver the vital resources our communities need with strong bipartisan and bicameral support," Young said, adding that disaster relief is not typically a partisan issue.
+"There's no room for politics in disaster relief," Young said.
+"With Congress back in session, the Biden-Harris Administration stands ready to work with lawmakers to deliver the vital resources our communities need and expect with strong bipartisan and bicameral support."

-Representatives for Johnson could not be immediately reached for comment on the request, which requires congressional approval.
 A new Republican-led Congress convenes in early January and Biden leaves office Jan.
-20, handing over the White House to Republican Donald Trump.
+20, handing over the White House to Republican President-elect Donald Trump.

 Hurricane Milton came ashore on Oct.
 9 and carved a swathe of destruction across Florida, including an estimated $1.5 billion to $2.5 billion in crops and agricultural infrastructure damage alone, among other losses.